ivmfnal/data_dispatcher/docs/ui.rst

                     # project is done
                     ;;
                 timeout)
-                    # timed out
+                    # timed out, can try to reserve again
                     ;;
             esac
         fi

-If "-j" option is used, then the information about the reserved file and its available replicas will be stored in the provided file.
+If "-j" option is used, then the information about the reserved file and its available replicas will be stored in the provided file in JSON format.
 Replicas located in unavailable RSEs will _not_ be included, even if they are known to be staged in the RSE.

     .. code-block:: shell